Chemical Peel: A Guide To The Effective Skin Treatment

 1. Light chemical peel

-It removes the epidermis, the outermost layer of skin, and can treat all mild issues like dryness, acne scars, fine wrinkles, and uneven skin tone.
+It removes the epidermis, the outermost layer of skin, and can treat all mild issues like dryness, acne scars, fine lines, wrinkles and uneven skin tone.

 2. Medium chemical peel

 It not only removes skin cells from the epidermis but also some portions of the upper part of your middle layer of skin (dermis).
 It targets uneven skin tone, wrinkles, and acne scars better than the light chemical peel.